Incomplete/In Progress Grades

-The grade of "I," indicating incomplete work, is assigned to a student who attended class but because of an emergency in the last quarter of the term, fails to complete the required course work.
+The grade of "I," indicating incomplete work, is assigned to a student who attended class but because of a documented emergency in the last quarter of the term, fails to complete the required course work.
 If an "I" is assigned at the end of the fall semester, the course work must be completed by the end of the subsequent spring semester or the "I" becomes an "F." If an "I" is assigned at the end of either the spring or the summer term, the "I" becomes an "F" at the end of the following fall semester.
 Courses taken on a CR/NC basis will default to "NC" if not completed on time.
 A shorter period of time for completion may be assigned at the instructor’s request.
 In such cases, the student will not be notified by the Office of Student Information and Services that the "I" grade has lapsed into the "F" grade.
 Students requesting an extension of the "I" deadline must petition the Credits Committee before the deadline.
 (See Exceptions to Academic Policy.)
 Students with financial assistance should refer to the financial assistance policies and how these grades may affect eligibility.

 Because an "I" is appropriate only to complete a small portion of work remaining at the end of a term, missing work should be completed during the first six weeks of the following semester or summer term.
 When students are removing an "I," they should be allowed to complete only the work that was missed; they should not be allowed to wipe out all grades and begin again.